Sergeyir/CppTools/README.md

 # Overview

-This is a simple set of useful classes and functions to use in any cpp applications on linux.
+This is a simple set of useful classes and functions to use in any cpp applications on linux such as useful math function (including variadic ones), functions that allow you to write Error, Warning, Info and other promts, functions that simplify work with std::string and std::ifstream, classes that allow you to print boxes and tables containing useful information, etc. For more information see the documentation.

 # Requirements